-The Executive Assistant reports to the Executive Director and provides administrative and executive support to the Executive Director, Office Manager, Executive Council and related committees.
+The Executive Assistant and the Executive Secretary report to the Executive Director and provide administrative and executive support to the Executive Director, Office Manager, Executive Council and related committees.

 When members seek the help of Labour Relations Services, our LROs advocate on behalf of those members.
 Resolving issues can lead to positive changes in a member’s workplace.